Graciekroos/SNPcalling_2022/README.md

 module load SAMtools
 ```

-BWA was then used to align each of read 1 and ead 2 for every sample to the reference stonefly genome using a loop.
+BWA and samtools were then used to align each of read 1 and read 2 for every sample to the reference stonefly genome using a loop command.
 One example command below; all commands can be found in align.sh.

 ```
 #!/bin/sh